Touch Typing for Children and Adults

 • Developed by an Educational Psychologist specialising in Dyslexia

-• Designed for the UK National Curriculum and boosts literacy while teaching typing
+• Designed for the UK National Curriculum and boosts literacy alongside typing

-• Unique colour coding builds muscle memory quickly
+• Unique colour coding helps build muscle memory faster

-• Letters introduced in order of finger movements makes learning easier
+• Letters are introduced based on finger movement patterns, making learning easier

-• Multi-sensory design – see, hear, read, type
+• Multi-sensory design – learners see, hear, read, and type

-• Carefully selected vocabulary with 3 levels of difficulty to choose
+• Carefully selected vocabulary with three difficulty levels to choose from

-• Teaching typing for 25+ years in schools and at home
+• Over 25 years’ experience teaching typing in schools and at home

 lose is to lost loose is to tooth